Project-Backstab/DNASBypass/data/DNAS/ReadMe.md

 - Authentication data: Encrypted file with Public 1024 bits RSA keys stored.
 - Modulo: RSA public key modulo(n).
 This value is the product of 2 unknown large prime factors.
 - Exponent: RSA public key exponent(e).
-- Breakpoint: Debug address that has the modulo stored
+- Breakpoint: Debugger breakpoint addresses to stop the emulator on specific functions.

 Both Modulo and Exponent are used to decrypt the signature to a message with PKCS1.5.